Yandy Díaz Player Props: Rays vs. Giants

 Yandy Díaz At The Plate

-- Among qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks sixth and he is 17th in slugging.
+- Among the qualifying hitters in baseball, he ranks fifth in batting average, sixth in on-base percentage, and 16th in slugging.

-- Diaz enters this game on a four-game hitting streak.
-In his last games, he's hitting .333.
+- Diaz enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .409.

-- In 38 games this season (37.6%), Diaz has picked up an RBI, and in 13 of those games (12.9%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- In 38.2% of his games this season, Diaz has had at least one RBI.
+He's picked up more than one in 12.7% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.